 Jan retired in 2010 as an RN and Family Nurse Practitioner after almost 45 years of practice.
 She has resided in Bend since 1971 and was employed by Deschutes County Health Dept., St Charles, COCC, and in private practice as nurse practitioner.
 Jan has taken a special interest in patient education over the years.
 Jan’s interest in the council was triggered by her friends who have PD.
 Jan has two daughters and three grandchildren in Colorado.
 Jan loves outdoor activities.

-I moved to Bend in 2014 after spending 30 years living and working in Phoenix, AZ.
-I have a beautiful wife and two grown sons.
-I was diagnosed with Parkinson’s in March 2016 and have since then tried to accept and understand the diagnosis.
-After meeting up with the local support group, I no longer felt alone and scared.
-My desire to be on the COPC is two-fold.
-First,being involved with the numerous activities locally helps me personally with my Parkinson’s.
-At the same time, I am able to help others in the community understand what services are available for them and help get more activities for PWP.
+David moved to Bend in 2014 after spending 30 years living and working in Phoenix, AZ.
+He has a wife and two grown sons.
+He was diagnosed with Parkinson’s in March 2016 and has since then tried to accept and understand the diagnosis.
+After meeting up with the local support group, he no longer felt alone and scared.
+His desire to be on the COPC is two-fold.
+First,being involved with the numerous activities locally helps him personally with Parkinson’s.
+At the same time, he is able to help others in the community understand what services are available for them and help get more activities for PWP.

 George had a 40 year career as an Law Enforcement Officer.
 Twenty-four years in the US Army as a Military Police Officer/Detective and 16 years as a Police Officer for the City of Seattle, WA.
 He retired and moved to Bend, OR with his beautiful wife of 15 years in 2013.
 George was diagnosed with Parkinson's Decease in April 2015.
 After the PD diagnoses George and his wife got in involved with various activities sponsored by PD support groups.
 They were able to meet new people which helped them cope and live better lives with PD.
 George believes that his experience in law enforcement and in the military can be helpful in reaching a population of PD patients within the first responders and military communities.
 Individuals within those professions often find it difficult to seek help.
 PD patients often feel isolated, afraid and helpless and the "Supper Hero Image" given to first responders and military veterans make it hard to admit vulnerability.
 George is confident that he will be able to assist PD patients and their family members find needed resources.